AkshayBhanawala/MERN-HackerPolls/README.md

 |Admin: |**Admin**|**Admin@123** |
 |User: |**[Any User's Name Visible On Page]**|**User@123**|

+#### Or those details which was used for registration

 **Please DO NOT delete users that you did not created yourself, Someone else took time to add them.
 Respect time people. :)**

-##### Or those details which you used for registration

 ---